 Have you ever made something that you were extremely proud of, then had a stroke of bad luck that almost ruined your beautiful handiwork?
 Well, this very thing happened to me just last week.

-By doing allowed me to skip hemming the sleeves, but they still look “professionally finished”.
 The sleeves are a tad long but this is easily fixed by rolling them back.

 Finally, I realized that those little cats on the front were more important to me than a perfect hem.
 Instead of finishing the bottom with two rows of stitches like I had intended, I made a small simple hem and accepted that this sweater wouldn’t be flawless.

 Here is what the final product looks like:

 In the end, I am glad I kept it–even with its imperfections.

 Those cats on the front make me smile every time I see them, and that’s what matters most when you are crafting, right?

 Creating a perfect garment doesn’t mean that every seam must be exactly aligned, that every stitch is in an even row, or that all the hems look identical.
 What makes the final product perfect is whether or not it makes you happy.
 If it does that then none of its flaws matter.

 Who knew that sewing a hem could turn into such a saga!

 Be sure to check back soon because I’ll have a post showing off all the Christmas outfits I’ve made for our dolls–and this sweater will definitely be part of the line-up.